wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 crm.objects.deals.write

 ## WhereScape Parameters
-Add the following paramter to WhereScape
+Add the following parameter to WhereScape

 * `hubspot_access_token`

-Fill in the correct access token referring to the private app created in HubSpot
+Fill in the correct access token referring to the private app created in HubSpot For a connection with the Sandbox, add `_sandbox` to the above mentioned parameter.

 ## load or stage table
 Create a load table for each HubSpot object where data will be sent to.